-NMRAs in resource-limited countries may participate by confirming their interest in participation and committing to the principles of the procedure by signing the agreement defined by the procedure (Annex 1).
+NMRAs in resource-limited countries may participate by confirming their interest in participation and committing to the principles of the procedure by signing the agreement defined by the procedure (Appendix 1).
 The countries of NMRAs that are currently participating in the procedure are listed in the Participating Countries table in this section.
 Additional NMRAs may be invited to participate by WHO if applicants express interest in registering their FPPs in countries the NMRAs of which are not yet participating in the procedure.

 Any SRA that wishes to participate must:

 - agree that the holder of the SRA marketing authorization can share with the relevant NMRAs the assessment and inspection reports for the FPP that it intends to submit for accelerated registration